-"Programmes" in this context does not include advertisements, news programmes, sports events, games, teletext services or teleshopping.
+"Programmes" in this context does not include advertisements, news programmes, sports events, games or teleshopping.

-4.5 The Commission guidelines state that it is appropriate to calculate the European works quota on the basis of the total number of titles in a catalogue, and that every film should be understood as constituting a title in a catalogue.
+3.4 The Commission guidelines state that it is appropriate to calculate the European works quota on the basis of the total number of titles in a catalogue, and that every film should be understood as constituting a title in a catalogue.
 To ensure similar treatment of TV series, the Commission guidelines reason that one season of a series should correspond to one title.
 This is because a series is usually the work of a single and continuous creative effort made by the same group of professionals with a single budget and over a unitary period of time, and because TV series also tend to be marketed and advertised by the release of a new season.

-17 European Commission, July 2020, Guidelines on the method of calculation of the share of European works and the exemptions for low audience and low turnover.
+&lt;sup>10 European Commission, July 2020, Guidelines on the method of calculation of the share of European works and the exemptions for low audience and low turnover.

-18 The UK is a signatory to the ECTT.
+&lt;sup>11 The UK is a signatory to the ECTT.

-- 4.6 Accordingly, a "title" corresponds to: - a) one feature-length film and, where a franchise consists of different films, each film in the franchise should be understood as constituting a separate title; - b) one season of a TV series. - 4.7 The Commission guidelines recognise that it is increasingly the case for some television programmes to have a duration and production cost similar to those of films.
-Where those programmes make up a series, it may be appropriate for each programme to be given a higher weighting in calculating the share of European works, subject to approval by Ofcom. - 4.8 Compliance with the 30% quota should be calculated by the share of European works titles out of the total number of titles in the catalogue, as an average over the calendar year.
+- 3.5 Accordingly, a "title" corresponds to: - a) one feature or TV film, Where a franchise consists of different films, each film in the franchise should be understood as constituting a separate title. - b) one season of a TV series.
+Where a TV series is not commissioned by season, for example in the case of continuing series (e.g. soap operas or quiz shows), one European works title corresponds to one year of production. - 3.6 The Commission guidelines recognise that it is increasingly the case for some television programmes to have a duration and production cost similar to those of films.
+In such cases, it may be appropriate for an individual programme in a TV series to be given higher weighting in calculating the share of European Works.
+Specific episodes of a TV series may be considered a standalone European works title only on an exceptional basis and where the following apply: - a) The episode roughly corresponds to the typical length of a feature film - b) The cost of an episode roughly corresponds to the mean budget of a UK feature film - 3.7 Compliance with the 30% quota should be calculated by the share of European works titles out of the total number of titles on the service, as an average over the calendar year.
+Providers should calculate the share of European works in their service as follows: summation of the number of European works titles over the course of the calendar year, divided by the total number of titles over the course of the calendar year.
 So, if a provider has 450 unique titles made available over the course of a calendar year, at least 135 of these should be European works.
 This calculation should not include advertisements, news programmes, sports events, games, teletext services or teleshopping.